isce-framework/isce2/contrib/stack/topsStack/README.md

 stackSentinel.py -s ../data/slc -d ../data/dem/dem_1_arcsec/demLat_N32_N41_Lon_W113_W107.dem.wgs84 -b '33.550217 37.119545 -111.233932 -107.790451' -a ../data/s1_aux_cal -o ../data/orbit -C geometry -c 2 --param_ion ../code/ion_param.txt --num_connections_ion 3
 ```

+Note in 'ion_param.txt', if 'consider burst properties in ionosphere computation' is True, Coregistration options '-C', '--coregistration' in stackSentinel.py must be NESD.

 If ionospheric phase estimation is enabled in stackSentinel.py, it will generate the following run files.
 Here ***ns*** means number of steps in the original stack processing, which depends on the type of stack (slc, correlation, interferogram, and offset).

 -	run_ns+1_subband_and_resamp